-According to the report, people living in Gippsland use drug and alcohol related mental health services at a much higher rate than the state average and stigma associated with mental health is still a major barrier to proper treatment.
+According to the report, people living in Gippsland use drug and alcohol related mental health services at a much higher rate than the state average.

 According to Beth Fogerty, local regional manager for support group the Mental Illness Fellowship, the prevelance and severity of mental health-related issues shows the need for ongoing discussion.